xaberus/vscode-remote-oss/README.md

 popd
 ```

-(The above folder structure is inspired by how the remote-ssh extension but is not strictly necessary.)
+(The above folder structure is inspired by the remote-ssh extension but is not strictly necessary.)

 Create a connection token and save it in a file.
 This is a password, so it must be kept secret, otherwise other
 users of the same remote machine can connect to your Remote Host Extension and perform arbitrary actions in